Ken Waldman

-Ken Waldman is a writer and musician in Anchorage, Alaska who has published twenty books including 16 volumes of poetry, a book of acrostic poems for kids, a memoir, a creative writing handbook, and a novel.
+Ken Waldman is an American writer and musician in Anchorage, Alaska who has published twenty books including 16 volumes of poetry, a book of acrostic poems for kids, a memoir, a creative writing handbook, and a novel.
 More than four hundred of his poems have been published in Beloit Poetry Journal, Manoa, Puerto del Sol, Quarterly West, South Dakota Review, Yankee and elsewhere.
 His short stories have appeared in Gargoyle, Laurel Review, The MacGuffin, and other journals.
 Ken's work has been nominated for the Pushcart Prize in both poetry and fiction.